14—21 June 2014

 'Untreated Bodies' was selected among some of the best artworks from Scotland's Degree Shows by Artpistol gallery, offering the option of purchasing students work to the public.
 The exhibition ran in August of 2014.
 One of the two digital prints was successfully sold during the exhibition period.
 The print was also vinyl printed and later published on street for advertising the gallery.

-Work development: 3D printed models in different dimensions and by using different settings of density/hardness of PLA (Polylactic Acid).
+Work development: 3D printed models in different dimensions and by using different settings (density and hardness) of PLA (Polylactic Acid).

-Vinyl print located on the corner between Argyle st. and Chisolm st. in Glasgow, Scotland (UK)
+Vinyl print located at the corner between Argyle st. and Chisolm st. in Glasgow, Scotland